Last of Our Kind

 Last of Our Kind is the fourth studio album by British hard rock band The Darkness.
 Produced by the band's guitarist Dan Hawkins at his studio The Hawks Nest in Norfolk, it was first released on 27 May 2015 in Japan, and later in other territories, by Canary Dwarf Records.
 The album is the first and only by the band to feature drummer Emily Dolan Davies, who replaced Ed Graham in 2014 before leaving less than a year later.
 The album also features Frankie Poullain on lead vocals for the first time on the final track Conquerors.

 The album was promoted via PledgeMusic, with the band offering signed copies of the album on both CD and vinyl, as well as signed guitars, handwritten lyric sheets and setlists from the band's archive.

 Recording and production

 Last of Our Kind was entirely written in Ireland, then produced by guitarist Dan Hawkins at his own recording studio at Leeders Farm, in Norfolk.
 Around fifteen songs were in contention for the final track listing; ten appear on the standard release, with the Japanese and Best Buy releases containing two exclusive bonus tracks, while another – "Million Dollar Strong" – was played live during their warm-up tour of Ireland in March 2015.

-A special edition of the album was also released in November 2015, containing four bonus tracks.
+Reflecting on the album in 2025, bass guitarist Frankie Poullain noted: "We managed [our 2011] comeback really badly, and Hot Cakes wasn’t our best album either.
+With Last of Our Kind there was just a feeling of defiance, a lot of emotion on that.
+We showed people who we are just by sticking in there."

 Release and promotion

 The first song revealed from the album was Barbarian, which was released on 23 February at the same time as the album's official announcement.
 "Barbarian" was released as the first promotional single on 8 March 2015.
 A PledgeMusic page was set up to promote the album before release.
 The release of Last of Our Kind was preceded by a tour of Ireland in March 2015.
 The second promotional single from the album, "Open Fire", premiered on 23 March, followed by an official chart release on 25 May 2015.
 Following the departure of Emily Dolan Davies from the band, The Darkness performed live for the first time with current drummer Rufus Taylor, the son of Queen's Roger Taylor, at an album launch party, hosted for fans at London's Gibson Guitar Studio on April 23.
 A third single, "Last of Our Kind", was released on 29 July, accompanied by an in-studio promotional video, which features the band alongside a select number of fans.
 The album was re-released on 20 November 2015, with alternative, Christmas-themed cover and four bonus tracks including the singles "Million Dollar Strong" and "I Am Santa".

+A special edition of the album was also released in November 2015, containing four bonus tracks.